 - a.
 Employees shall not report to, or be allowed to remain at, work or job site if sick or symptomatic (with fever, cough, and/or shortness of breath). - b.
-Employees must observe strict social distancing of six feet while on the job. - c.
+Employees must observe strict social distancing of six feet while on the job.
+Businesses and non-profit or government entities shall ensure customers observe strict social distancing of six feet while on location, to the extent possible. - c.
 Employees must wear face coverings over their nose and mouth when in the presence of others.
 In the case of retail cashiers, a translucent shield or "sneeze guard" is acceptable in lieu of a mask. - d.
 Employees must have easy and frequent access to soap and water or hand sanitizer during duration of work, and handwashing or hand sanitization should be required before entering, and leaving, job sites.
-All common spaces and equipment, including bathrooms, frequently touched surfaces and doors, tools and equipment, and vehicles must be cleaned and disinfected at the beginning, middle and end of each shift and prior to transfer from one person to another. - e.
-No more than two (2) people shall occupy one vehicle when conducting work. - f.
-To the extent feasible, prior to the commencement of each work shift, prescreening, including temperature checks and survey shall be required to verify each employee has no symptoms of respiratory illness (fever, cough, and/or shortness of breath). - g.
+All common spaces and equipment, including bathrooms, frequently touched surfaces and doors, tools and equipment, and vehicles must be cleaned and disinfected regularly. - e.
+No more than two people shall occupy one vehicle when conducting work. - f.
+Prior to the commencement of each work shift, pre-screening, including temperature checks and health survey shall be required to verify each employee has no symptoms of respiratory illness (fever, cough, and/or shortness of breath).
+At the present time non-contact thermometers are in short supply, however employers shall immediately order, and use their best efforts to obtain, thermometers in order to conduct routine temperature checks. - g.
 Signs must be posted at all entrances clearly indicating that no one may enter if they have symptoms of respiratory illness. - h.
 No congregation of employees shall be permitted on site. - i.
 No workers who have knowledge of contact with a worker who is diagnosed with COVID-19 shall be permitted on site and shall quarantine for 14 days. - j.
-Indoor workspaces where more than two (2) employees are working must have good air circulation. - k.
-All operations shall designate a health officer on-site at every shift responsible for ensuring compliance with Addendum 10 and this Addendum 11 to the Executive Order and applicable ACCD Guidance.
+Indoor workspaces where more than 2 employees are working must have good air circulation. - k.
+All operations shall designate a health officer on-site at every shift responsible for ensuring compliance with the Executive Order and the Addenda thereto and applicable ACCD Guidance.
 This person shall have the authority to stop or modify activities to ensure work conforms with the mandatory health and safety requirements. - 1.
 All employees, including those already working (except healthcare workers, first responders, and others already trained in infection control, personal protection/universal precautions), must complete, and employers must document, a mandatory training on health and safety requirements as provided by VOSHA, or another training program that meets or exceeds the VOSHA-provided standard. - 2.
-Training Requirements.
-All employers shall provide training and a written copy of standard operating procedures to be developed by the Vermont Occupational Safety and Health Agency (VOSHA), in consultation with VDH, on, at a minimum: - a.
-The signs and symptoms of COVID-19 and an explanation of how the disease is spread;
+Enhanced Training Requirements.
+On April 27, 2020, Vermont Occupational Safety and Health Agency (VOSHA) developed a minimum level of health and safety training to be completed by all employees and documented by businesses and non-profit and government entities in operation, no later than May 4, 2020.
+VOSHA has undertaken the preparation of translated versions of the training, and those employees and employers who require translated versions shall have an additional week from the date of release of the translation to complete and document the training.
+VOSHA training establishes a minimum standard for training which will not be sufficient for all businesses and non-profit and government entities to reopen safely during the COVID-19 pandemic.